 Show respect to our wildlife

-The islands have many unique, rare and internationally significant populations of many species, please be responsible and follow these guidelines.
+The islands have many unique, rare and internationally significant populations of many species.

 - Give all wildlife the right of way.